ramccor/brainzbot-core/docs/production.rst

 ******************************************
-Serving BotBot In a Production Environment
+Serving BrainzBot In a Production Environment
 ******************************************

-When you deploy botbot to production, we recommend that you do not use the Procfile.
+When you deploy brainzbot to production, we recommend that you do not use the Procfile.
 Instead, serve three pieces individually:

-* **botbot-web**: should be served as a wsgi application, from the ``wsgi.py`` file located at ``src/botbot/botbot/wsgi.py`` from `uwsgi <https://uwsgi-docs.readthedocs.org/en/latest/>`_, `gunicorn <http://gunicorn.org/>`_, `mod_wsgi <https://code.google.com/p/modwsgi/>`_, or any other wsgi server.
+* **brainzbot-core**: should be served as a wsgi application, from the ``wsgi.py`` file located at ``src/botbot/botbot/wsgi.py`` from `uwsgi <https://uwsgi-docs.readthedocs.org/en/latest/>`_, `gunicorn <http://gunicorn.org/>`_, `mod_wsgi <https://code.google.com/p/modwsgi/>`_, or any other wsgi server.
-* **botbot-plugins**: should be run as an application from botbot's manage.py file.
+* **brainzbot-plugins**: should be run as an application from botbot's manage.py file.
 Use `upstart <http://upstart.ubuntu.com/>`_, `systemd <http://freedesktop.org/wiki/Software/systemd/>`_, `init <http://www.sensi.org/~alec/unix/redhat/sysvinit.html>`_, or whatever your system uses for managing long-running tasks.
 An example upstart script is provided below.
-* **botbot-bot**: should also be run as an application from your system's task management system.
+* **brainzbot-bot**: should also be run as an application from your system's task management system.
 An example upstart script is provided below.

 Example upstart scripts
 -----------------------

-``botbot-plugins.conf``:
+``brainzbot-plugins.conf``:

 .. code-block:: bash

-    # BotBot Plugins
+    # BrainzBot Plugins
-    # logs to /var/log/upstart/botbot_plugins.log
+    # logs to /var/log/upstart/brainzbot_plugins.log

-    description "BotBot Plugins"
+    description "BrainzBot Plugins"
     start on startup
     stop on shutdown